MaHDiaLaGaB/cs50-final-project/README.md

 ## Project Description

-It is Flask web app give you the power to control your Go Pro Hereo camera without wire, just connect your camera via wifi and you can change camera settings, take photo, shot video even streamlive online, by just hitting a button from the website.
+It is a Flask web app that gives you the power to control your Go Pro Hero camera without wire, just connect your camera via wifi and you can change camera settings, take photos, the shot video even stream live online, by just hitting a button from the website.

-I used python as the main Backend language with Flask as framwork, for the Frontend Javascript and JQuery library of corse CSS and Bootstrap to make the website looks joynfull.
+I used python as the main Backend language with Flask as a framework, for the Frontend Javascript and JQuery library of course, CSS and Bootstrap make the website looks joyful.

-## How to Use Go Live Pro
+## How to Use Go-Live Pro

-- Connect your GoPro Hero camera via wifi and you can do that in this steps:
+- Connect your GoPro Hero camera via wifi and you can do that in these steps:
    1. Connect your camera to **GoPro Quik** application on your smartphone and pair it.
-   2. In **GoPro Quik** hit **Control Your GoPro** button, that will trigger the camera wifi to be open and be able to find it by your Laptop or Pc.
+   2. In **GoPro Quik** hit **Control Your GoPro** button, which will trigger the camera wifi to be open and be able to find it by your Laptop or Pc.
-   3. On your machine search for new networks avalible, you should find your **GoPro Camera** and you are good to go.
+   3. On your machine search for new networks available, you should find your **GoPro Camera** and you are good to go.
 - Open [GoProHero](https://www.example.com)
-- Make an account by registring,if you have one already just login.
+- Make an account by registering, if you have one already just log in.
 - go to GoLive! and you will find buttons where you can control your camera and change settings.
-- You can go live stream here [GoProHero](https://www.example.com) stop the stream by **Stop** button you can start it again by clicking on **Start**.
+- You can go live stream here [GoProHero](https://www.example.com) stop the stream by the **Stop** button you can start it again by clicking on **Start**.
 - you can start recording your stream by clicking **Start Record**